-A mentor is required for the Core 2 portion.
-It is not required for Core 1 courses.
+A mentor is required for all Core 2 courses.
+It is not required for Core 1.

 Why do I need a mentor?